MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Examine more than 10 real professional CVs that passed the screening and they have been accepted.**

-    In this demo you will learn and understand some real CVs with no names either for the person or the company, but they passed the screening phase and the interview in more than one big company.
+    In this demo you will learn and understand how to write your CV based on some real CVs with no names either for the person or the company, but they passed the screening phase and the interview for more than one big company.